mstksg/inCode/copy/entries/fixvec.md

 Does anybody know a way to state the type of `Index` or `index` in a way that implementations like this are impossible?

-There's a "fundental" problem here, it seems, because we can't really demand or specify anything by the return type, like we could in the other examples.
+There's a "fundamental" problem here, it seems, because we can't really demand or specify anything by the return type, like we could in the other examples.
 In the other examples, we sort of restricted the implementation by choosing our return type carefully...but for here, it's just `a`.
 I'd love to hear if